 Take some garlic cloves, about half a whole head, a bunch of coriander leaves and stems (discard any hard stems but keep the others), a tspn of sea salt and a Tblspn of good olive oil.
 Blend all together in a blender or with a hand held immersion blender.

 You can freeze this paste (in a zip lock bag makes for efficient storage) or place in a jar and top with more olive oil to cover in a thin layer, and store in the fridge.
 Remember that salt is the preservative in the puree, so don’t skimp on it if storing in the fridge.

 I generally make this with about 4 bunches of coriander, and it lasts me for the year.
-I use the softer parts of the stems, but if you prefer to remove them, that is Ok too.

 Ensure that you clean the coriander bunch well and discard the roots if you prefer.
 If you can clean them well, they can be included in the paste too.